 For over a hundred years, more than 1.5 million visitors have traveled to DC each Spring to admire the cherry blossoms that bloom on 3,000+ trees across three park locations around DC: the Tidal Basin in West Potomac Park, in East Potomac Park (Hains Point), and on the grounds of the Washington Monument.

 While the trees typically reach peak bloom around April 3-4, weather patterns have a major effect on timelines.
-After the cold and snowy winter, The Washington Post expects peak bloom to be between April 9-13 this year, centered on April 11 and the National Park Service has predicted peak bloom between April 11-14.
-This year, the Cherry Blossom festival, full of events that honor both the American and Japanese cultures, will take place March 20 – April 12.
+While exact predictions on dates are usually made in February, last year peak bloom was between April 9-13.
+This year, the Cherry Blossom festival, full of events that honor both the American and Japanese cultures, will take place March 20 – April 15.
 The festival features more than 200 international cultural performances and over 90 other special events.
 Full details on the event here.

 Fun Fact: The festival represents a close bond forged between the United States and Japan that began with Tokyo Mayor Yukio Ozaki’s gift of the trees back in 1912.